Showing posts with label Kelvin Gemstone. Show all posts

 Taryn and Keefe assure the parents that "it's not what you think."
 That is, Keefe isn't actually gay, he bought the toys for a project "we did with your kids."
 Even worse!
 But didn't the parents know about Smut Busters?
 You have to get permission slips every time you take the kids off church property.

-The boys at the Citadel: Next, Jesse and Amber complain to their teenage son Pontius that he has too many tattoos, he shouldn't be having sex with his girlfriend, and he's been rejected by every college he applied to.Come on, lots of colleges have open admission.
 Jesse wants to send him to the Citadel, the South Carolina military college: the boys there "would split your ass like a pair of damn Chinese chopsticks."
 He means that the boys would harass Pontius, but the threat of anal sex hangs in the air.

-Sunday mrning: after "getting ready for church" scenes, the Gemstones and Montgomerys walk down a hallway the Salvation Center.
+Sunday morning: after "getting ready for church" scenes, the Gemstones and Montgomerys walk down a hallway the Salvation Center.
 The shots in the trailer caused considerable fan speculation: why do Kelvin and Keefe look so angry?
 I still don't know.

 Loud and Proud: We see the beginning of the service, a Christian rock number, with May-May disapproving and Cousin Karl loving it.
 Then it's time for the family dinner at Jason's Steakhouse, and a practically endless series of queer codes.
 Interesting that the guys start being obviously a couple immediately after the Cousin's Night romantic interlude.